Structured Sober Living

 Sober Living and Relapse Prevention

 At FHE Health, we understand the need for support in the early days of recovery and have provided anything and everything we can to help our patients maximize their prospects of a successful, long-term recovery.
-Here are some of the ways that we strive for the same level of excellence in our sober living services:
+Here are some of the ways that we strive for the same level of excellence in the sober living skills and services that we provide in our treatment programs:

-- Spiritual Connection – Our sober living environments include an invitation to explore and develop a personal spirituality for recovery— and, in turn, more inner peace and comfort and a stronger foundation for sobriety.
+- Spiritual Connection – A personal spirituality for recovery can provide more inner peace, comfort, resilience and a stronger foundation for sobriety.

 - Equipping Not Enabling – As we seek to provide residents with the skills and tools that they need to live a healthy and sober life, we are also very careful not to enable dysfunctional patterns of addiction.
-The #1 goal for those who choose to utilize our sober living homes is a lifetime of permanent sobriety.
+The #1 goal is a lifetime of permanent sobriety.